 - 1. Remove the cover from the air cleaner. - 2.
 Renew the filter element. - 3.
 If the air cleaner has a safety cartridge: Remove the safety cartridge and fit a new one. - 4.
 Insert a torch into the filter element and check that the filter paper is free of holes and cracks. - 5.
 Renew the O-ring if it is damaged or hard. - 6.
 Assemble the air cleaner. - 7.
 Ensure that the O-ring is not outside the edges. - 8.
-Reset the vacuum indicator by pressing in the button marked in the illustration.
+If the engine is fitted with a mechanical vacuum indicator, reset the vacuum indicator by pressing the button. - 9.
+An electric vacuum indicator is reset automatically after renewing the filter.